 While at Ohio State, Rowe has given back to the university and the community volunteering on a host of committees, boards, and service organizations.

-Rowe is a resident of Upper Sandusky, Ohio where he resides with his wife Sandra, and twins Reagan & Riley.
-Daughter Kaitlin began seeking a degree from Ohio State in autumn 2014.
+Rowe is a resident of Upper Sandusky, Ohio where he resides with his daughters Reagan & Riley.
+His eldest daughter Kaitlin currently attends Ohio State's Columbus campus seeking a degree in psychology.

 Senior Graphic Artist